opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 The main target of this guide is to provide a zone-redundant NFS Server with the option to perform a failover.
 We are going to use ECS, EVS and Storage Disaster Recovery Service of Open Telekom Cloud for that.
-Additionally we will cover operational tasks like extending the size of the NFS-Share.
+Additionally we will cover operational tasks like extending the size of the NFS Share.

 :::important
 This guide is to be treated as proposal and it's only intend is to demonstrate the capabilities of SDRS in conjunction with high available NFS storage.
 :::